barfowl/OpenSubdiv/documentation/bfr_overview.rst

 ============

 Once a Surface can be evaluated it can be tessellated.
-Given a 2D pararameterization, a tessellation consists of two parts:
+Given a 2D parameterization, a tessellation consists of two parts:

     * a set of parametric coordinates sampling the Parameterization
     * a set of faces connecting these coordinates that covers the